bolunwang/translearn/README.md

 - **CASIA Iris**: This dataset is used to train the Iris Recognition task.
 Detailed information is included in [this](http://biometrics.idealtest.org/) page.
 - **GTSRB**: This dataset is used to train the Traffic Sign Recognition model.
 Detailed information could be found [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 - **VGG Flower**: This dataset is used to train the Flower Recognition model.
 Detailed information and download link could be found [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).

+### PRE-TRAINED MODELS

+Below is a list of links to pre-trained models we used in the paper.
+All models are hosted on

+- **Face Recognition**: